ElmerCSC/elmer-linsys/results/README.md

 Both the runtimes and $\beta$ are included as barplots in the problem specific directories.
 The total runtimes are plotted with the "plot_runtimes.py" script that can be found in "elmer-linsys/python-scripts" directory.
 Likewise, the scaling coefficients are can be plotted with the "plot_scalability_bar.py" script in the "elmer-linsys/python-scripts" directory.
 There are also some additional scripts for plotting different things.
 To learn about these please refer to the docstring found at the beginning of the script files.

+Note that for each problem there exists benchmarks for Elmer's internal CPU based solvers as well as Hypre's CPU based solvers.
+Additionally, some more case specific benhmarks are available under some of the problem directories.
+These are listed below.

+- Poisson-WinkelUnstructured: AmgX benchmarks
+- Poisson-WinkelUnstructured: BoomerAMG benchmarks
+- Navier-WinkelStructured: AmgX benchmarks
+- VectorHelmholtz-BandpassFilterTets: ILUT benchmarks

 ## Tables <a name="tables"></a>

 ### Solver properties <a name="solver_props"></a>